-As part of public affairs and public relations campaigns, we often develop op-eds, which can be time and budget consuming.
+As part of communication campaigns, we often develop op-eds, which can be time and budget consuming.
 That begs the question: do op-eds really influence people?
 Do op-eds change minds?

 According to research, yes.
 And they’re pretty cheap too.